A multi-source project -

 Development status +

-Poseidon pipeline is a mature project having completed all technical activities, obtained all required construction permits for the Italian section and being significantly advanced in the finalization of permitting procedure in Greece.
+Poseidon pipeline is a mature project having substantially completed all technical activities, obtained the major construction permits for the Italian section and having significantly advanced in the finalization of permitting procedure in Greece.